awoo-co/.github/CONTRIBUTING.md

 ### License

-Our project is licensed under [MIT License](https://opensource.org/license/mit/).
+Our project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 By contributing, you agree that your contributions will be licensed under the same terms.

 ### Contact Information